-- 1. Approves the retrospective planning application dated 14 October 2015 for Aileen and Paul Guimelli to continue to park one commercial vehicle, a prime mover (registration number 1CRA 141), at Lot 6 (11) Thornton Place, Gooseberry Hill, subject to the following conditions: - The vehicle must, at all times, be parked in the location shown on the a. site plan. - Maintenance and cleaning of the commercial vehicle is only permitted b. between 8.00am and 6.00pm Monday to Saturday, and 9.00am to 6.00pm on Sundays. - Only maintenance of a minor nature, such as servicing or wheel changing, is to be carried out on the subject property between the hours designated in condition 2.
+- 1. Approves the retrospective planning application dated 14 October 2015 for Aileen and Paul Guimelli to continue to park one commercial vehicle, a prime mover (registration number 1CRA 141), at Lot 6 (11) Thornton Place, Gooseberry Hill, subject to the following conditions: - a.
+The vehicle must, at all times, be parked in the location shown on the site plan. - Maintenance and cleaning of the commercial vehicle is only permitted between 8.00am and 6.00pm Monday to Saturday. and 9.00am to 5.00pm on Sundays. - c.
+Only maintenance of a minor nature, such as servicing or wheel changing, is to be carried out on the subject property between the hours designated in condition 2.
 No panel beating, external spray painting, external welding or the removal of major body or engine parts is permitted. - d.
 The idling time for the start-up and cool down of the vehicle being a maximum of five minutes per day. - e.
-Washing of the commercial vehicle on the subject lot is to be limited to - n

-solvents, degreasing substances, steam cleaning and any other processes which may cause pollution or degradation of the environment.

-f.
-Movement and start-up times of the vehicle being restricted to 7.00am and 7.00pm Monday to Friday.
+Washing of the commercial vehicle on the subject lot is to be limited to the use of water and mild detergent, but not involve the use of any solvents, degreasing substances, steam cleaning and any other processes which may cause pollution or degradation of the environment. - f.
+Movement and start-up times of the vehicle being restricted to 7.00am and 7.00pm Monday to Friday and 9.00am to 5.00pm Saturday and Sunday.

-Moved:

-Seconded:

-Vote: